Scott Putesky, who earlier in his career was known underRead more...

 As they often insist on reminding us, it is a hard life being a rock star.
 The demands of the music business, coupled with constant touring, difficulties in forming lasting relationships and struggles with alcoholism, drug abuse and infidelity push many musicians to breaking point.
 But there are others who have more to face than most, being forced to overcome health issues and personal tragedies to remain at the top of their game.

-Poison frontman Bret Michaels has spent his entire career coping with diabetes and Def Leppard drummer Rick Allen lost an arm in a car crash but continued to perform, while Mötley Crüe guitarist Mick Mars has dealt with the pain and discomfort of ankylosing spondylitis.
+Poison frontman Bret Michaels has spent his entire career coping with diabetes and Def Leppard drummer Rick Allen lost an arm in a car crash but continued to perform, yet it is Mötley Crüe guitarist Mick Mars who has suffered more than most through his struggles with the pain and discomfort of ankylosing spondylitis.
 A type of arthritis that causes inflammation and fusion of the spine, resulting in chronic pain and immobility, AS, as it is sometimes referred to, drastically alters the life of the sufferer, often forcing them to retire from their chosen profession to instead focus on physiotherapy and rest.

 Mars was born on 4 May 1951 in Terre Haute, a city on the western border of Indiana.
 When he was six years old Robert Alan Deal was given a guitar as a Christmas present from his parents and less than a decade later he was performing Beatles songs with a local band called The Jades.
 But by the end of his teens Deal had begun to suffer severe pains, something that would continue to plague him throughout his life.
 As he recalled in The Dirt; ‘I first noticed it when I was nineteen.
 My hips started hurting so bad every time I turned my body that it felt like someone was igniting fireworks in my bones.
 I didn’t have enough money to see a doctor, so I just kept hoping that I could do what I usually do: will it away, through the power of my mind.
 But it kept getting worse…